-After winning a Poetry Society members’ contest (and reading that piece at the Poetry Café in Covent Garden) I attended the inaugural Mslexicon in 2019, chosen as my first ever participative literary event.
-In that same year I wrote 24 poems about my home town for the Places of Poetry online initiative, one of which is included in the official anthology being published for National Poetry Day in October 2020 and reproduced by the Sunday Telegraph.
-This project then led to a poetry reading at Metal in Southend, with whom I’m currently gaining skills remotely via their New Artist Network scheme.
+After winning a Poetry Society members’ contest (and reading that piece at the Poetry Café in Covent Garden) in 2018 they wrote 24 poems about their home town for the Places of Poetry online initiative, one of which was included in the official anthology published for National Poetry Day in October 2020 by Bloomsbury.

 They have subsequently been published by Flights / Quarterly ejournal, Green Ink Poetry, Fevers of the Mind, Acropolis Journal, Selcouth Station, Black Bough Poetry, Paragraph Planet, Forest Arts, Flapjack Press, Visual Verse, Black Pear Press, Civic Leicester and Dreich.
 In 2021 they were nominated for the Best of the Net Award and spoke at the Essex Book Festival.
 In 2022 they were shortlisted for inclusion as part of the South Bank Centre New Poets Collective.
 In 2023, they will be exhibiting work on the Leigh Art Trail, whilst working with a UK Poetry facilitator on an as yet undisclosed project.

 Their debut pamphlet with accompanying art and photography entitled Flammable Solid was published by Flight of the Dragonflies Press in November 2022, and a chapbook No Gloss… No Veneer, No Filter is now available from Back Room Poetry as of April 2023.